rohithbhogaraju95/Assignment-3-Inheritance-Design-Lab/README.md

 Part 3:
 Part 3 has two folders: 'Validation_xsd' and 'Validation_DTD'.
 'Validation_xsd' contains XML, XSD, and a Validator Java class file to validate the XML and XSD documents.
 'Validation_DTD' contains XML, DTD, and a Java class file to validate the XML and DTD documents.
 If the flag is true, it means successful validation against the XSD or DTD document.

+Part 1, Part 2 and Part 3 videos are attached Individually.